PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 pip install prefect
 ```

-This assumes you are installing Prefect globally, not in a virtual environment.
+This guide assumes you are installing Prefect globally, not in a virtual environment.
 If running a systemd service in a virtual environment, you'll just need to change the ExecPath.
 For example, if using [venv](https://docs.python.org/3/library/venv.html), change the ExecPath to target the `prefect` application in the `bin` subdirectory of your virtual environment.